-Best energy tariff for low income households (UK guide)
+Best energy tariff for low income households (UK guide, June 2026)

-A practical, UK-specific guide to finding cheaper energy when money is tight — including payment methods, meter types, grants, and what to check before you switch.
+A practical, UK-specific guide to finding cheaper energy when money is tight — updated for the 1 July 2026 price cap rise to £1,862 — covering payment methods, meter types, grants and the support schemes that can cut your bill before you even switch.

 - Understand which tariff types usually work best for low income homes (and when they don’t)

-- See realistic cost scenarios and the checks that matter (meter, debt, direct debit, exit fees)
+- See how the July 2026 cap affects bills, plus realistic cost scenarios and the checks that matter (meter, debt, direct debit, exit fees)

 Fast answer: what’s usually the best tariff if you’re on a low income?